Laptop ban on Emirates and Turkish Airlines has been lifted

 A separate electronics ban on flights from Turkey to the U.K. is still in place.

-Last week, the Department for Homeland Security lifted the ban for Abu Dhabi's Etihad Airways because it had put additional security measures in place.
+Last week, the DHS lifted the ban for Abu Dhabi's Etihad Airways after it put additional security measures in place.

-The ban, which was introduced by the U.S. in March over concerns that devices could be used to smuggle explosives on board, still applies to U.S.-bound flights from seven other airports in the Middle East and North Africa.
-It will continue to affect six airlines.
+The ban still applies to U.S.-bound flights from seven other airports in the Middle East and North Africa.
+It will continue to affect six airlines, including Qatar Airways.

+The Doha-based airline confirmed that the ban is still in place.
+It declined to comment on whether it was introducing new security measures to meet the DHS requirements.

-Saudia said Tuesday it was working to implement the DHS measures and aims to have the ban lifted by July 19.
+Saudi Arabia's national carrier, Saudia, said Tuesday it was working to implement the DHS measures and aims to have the ban lifted by July 19.

+"We're not in a position to confirm so far in advance," a DHS spokesman said on Tuesday.
+"Saudi Arabian Airlines is still operating under the [portable electronic device] restriction."